taskcluster/community-tc-config/imagesets/README.md

    a valid user/email, for committing changes to community-tc-config repo and the taskcluster team password store.

-3) You will require the ssh private key for your git account to be available under `~/.ssh`.

-4) You will either need to be connected to the Mozilla VPN in order to access git-internal.mozilla.org or you will need to have a proxy configured in your `~/.ssh/config` file, such as:
+3) You will either need to be connected to the Mozilla VPN in order to access `git-internal.mozilla.org` or you will need to have a proxy configured in your `~/.ssh/config` file, such as:

   ```
   Host git-internal.mozilla.org
       User gitolite3
+      # IdentityFile ~/.ssh/my-lovely-rsa-key
       ProxyCommand ssh -W %h:%p -oProxyCommand=none ssh.mozilla.com
   ```

+4) The ssh key for pushing to `git-internal.mozilla.org` should be in a file somewhere underneath `~/.ssh` on your host.
+This directory is mounted in to the docker container.
+If it is not in a standard location (e.g. `~/.ssh/id_rsa`, `~/.ssh/id_ed25519`, ...) then the location should be explicitly specified with an `IdentityFile` directive in the `~/.ssh/config` file (see point 3 above).

 5) You will need your gpg account to be configured under `~/.gnupg` on your host, with a valid key that is authorised in the taskcluster team password store.